The Power of Data Reduction for Matching: Preliminaries and basic observations

-\subparagraph*{Notation and Observations.} We use standard notation from graph theory.
-In particular all paths we consider are simple paths.
+\paragraph{Notation and Observations.} We use standard notation from graph theory.
+A \emph{feedback vertex (edge) set} of a graph~$G$ is a set~$X$ of vertices (edges) such that~$G-X$ is a tree or forest.
+The \emph{feedback vertex (edge) number} denotes the size of a minimum feedback vertex (edge) set.
+All paths we consider are simple paths.
 Two paths in a graph are called \emph{internally vertex-disjoint} if they are either completely vertex-disjoint or they overlap only in their endpoints.
 A \emph{matching} in a graph is a set of pairwise disjoint edges.
 Let~$G = (V,E)$ be a graph and let~$M \subseteq E$ be a matching in~$G$.
 The degree of a vertex is denoted by~$\deg(v)$.
 A vertex~$v \in V$ is called \emph{matched} with respect to~$M$ if there is an edge in~$M$ containing~$v$, otherwise~$v$ is called \emph{free} with respect to~$M$.
 If the matching~$M$ is clear from the context, then we omit ``with respect to~$M$''.
 An \emph{alternating path} with respect to~$M$ is a path in~$G$ such that every second edge of the path is in~$M$.
 An \emph{augmenting path} is an alternating path whose endpoints are free.
 It is well known that a matching~$M$ is maximum if and only if there is no augmenting path for it.
 Let~$M \subseteq E$ and~$M' \subseteq E$ be two matchings in~$G$.
 We denote by~$G(M,M') := (V, M \bigtriangleup M')$ the graph containing only the edges in the symmetric difference of~$M$ and~$M'$, that is, $M \bigtriangleup M' := M \cup M' \setminus (M \cap M')$.
 Observe that every vertex in~$G(M,M')$ has degree at most two.

-\iflong For a matching~$M \subseteq E$ for~$G$ we denote by~$M^{\max}_G(M)$ a maximum matching in~$G$ with the largest possible overlap (in number of edges) with~$M$.
+For a matching~$M \subseteq E$ for~$G$ we denote by~$M^{\max}_G(M)$ a maximum matching in~$G$ with the largest possible overlap (in number of edges) with~$M$.
 That is, $M^{\max}_G(M)$ is a maximum matching in~$G$ such that for each maximum matching~$M'$ for~$G$ it holds that ${|M \bigtriangleup M'| \ge |M \bigtriangleup M^{\max}_G(M)|}$.
-Observe that, if~$M$ is a maximum matching for~$G$, then~$M^{\max}_G(M) = M$.
+Observe that if~$M$ is a maximum matching for~$G$, then~$M^{\max}_G(M) = M$.
 Furthermore observe that~$G(M,M^{\max}_G(M))$ consists of only odd-length paths and isolated vertices, and each of these paths is an augmenting path for~$M$.
 Moreover the paths in~${G(M, \allowbreak M^{\max}_G(M))}$ are as short as possible: \begin{observation} For any path~$v_1, v_2, \ldots, v_p$ in~$G(M,M^{\max}_G(M))$ it holds that~$\{v_{2i-1},v_{2j}\} \notin E$ for every~$1 \le i < j \le p/2$. \end{observation}